Winston-Salem Northern Beltway

 The Winston-Salem Northern Beltway is a partially completed freeway loop around the city of Winston-Salem in North Carolina.
-The western section has been designated as North Carolina Highway 452 (NC 452), which will become I-274 when completed, and the eastern section of the beltway will is designated as North Carolina Highway 74 (NC 74), which will become part of I-74 when completed.
+The western section has been designated as North Carolina Highway 452 (NC 452), which will become I-274 when completed, and the eastern section of the beltway is designated as I-74.
 The entire route is in Forsyth County.

 The beltway would make Winston-Salem the seventh city in North Carolina to have a full or partial Interstate loop; the other six are Asheville (I-240), Charlotte (I-485 and I-277), Raleigh (I-440 and I-540), Wilmington (I-140), Greensboro (I-840), and Fayetteville (I-295).

 Route description

 When completed as planned, the beltway will be approximately 30 mi in length, beginning in the east at I-74/NC 192 and ending in the west at U.S. Highway 158 (US 158).
 It would be entirely within Forsyth County and would cross I-40 and US 421 twice.
-The beltway would serve as a freeway connector for the suburban communities of Walkertown, Stanleyville, Rural Hall, Tobaccoville, Pfafftown, Lewisville, and Clemmons and would serve as a possible bypass for US 158 and US 52.
+The beltway would serve as a freeway connector for Walkertown, Stanleyville, Rural Hall, Tobaccoville, Pfafftown, Lewisville, Kernersville, Clemmons and would serve as a possible bypass for US 158 and US 52.
 The TIP Project Number is R-2247 for the western segment and U-2579 for the under construction eastern segment.

-As of November 2023, the completed portion is signed as NC 74, and bears the mile markers based on I-74's putative mileage when the interstate is completed.
-Starting at the current western terminus at US 52 near Rural Hall, the route travels southeast, with interchanges at NC 66 (Exit 42), NC 8/Germanton Road (Exit 43), Baux Mountain Road (Exit 45), US 311/New Walkertown Road (Exit 49), and US 158 (Reidsville Road).
-The road turns gently to a more southerly route, and reaches its current terminus at US 421/Salem Parkway near Kernersville.
-As of November 2023, work is underway to extend the route in both directions, reaching west to US 52 at the northwestern end by Thanksgiving 2023 and south to meet the current I-40 and I-74 by 2025/2026.
+The open eastern section is part of I-74.
+Starting at the current western terminus at US 52 in the southern outskirts of Rural Hall, the route travels southeast, with the nearby interchange with NC 66 (Exit 42) giving direct access to central Rural Hall.
+NC 74 travels in the eastern outskirts of Winston-Salem with NC 8 (Germanton Road) (Exit 43) and Baux Mountain Road (Exit 45).
+Access to the center of Walkertown is accessible from US 311 (New Walkertown Road) (Exit 49), and US 158 (Reidsville Road) (exit 50).
+Turning gently in the southern direction, the beltway exits the Walkertown limits, and reaches the interchange with US 421 (Salem Parkway) (Exit 53), which gives access to both Downtown Kernersville and Downtown Winston-Salem.
+The beltway continues southward in the western outskirts of Kernersville, coming to Kernersville Road (exit 55), which also gives access to the center of the namesake town.
+The beltway then comes to the exit with I-40, which leads to Greensboro, Statesville, and also to Winston-Salem.
+I-74 then continues south and merges onto the previously existing I-74 stretch, continuing to High Point.